A small brown and white dog in someone's lap

 • any attachment by a party, or a child of the marriage, to the companion animal

-• any other fact or circumstance which, in the opinion of the court, the justice of the case requires to be considered.
+• any other fact or circumstance which, in the court’s opinion, the justice of the case requires to be considered.

 The National Principles to Address Coercive Control in Family and Domestic Violence 2023 explicitly recognise animal abuse as a form of family violence.
 Accordingly, considerations such as whether there has been any family violence to which one party has subjected or exposed the other party, and whether there has been any history of actual or threatened cruelty or abuse towards the companion animal, must be considered by the Courts when making orders about a companion animal.

-If you need assistance for putting in place agreements or orders in relation to your children and/or property after a breakdown of your relationship, please contact Coleman Greig’s Family Law team.
+If you need assistance for putting in place agreements or orders in relation to your children and/or property after your relationship breakdown, please contact Coleman Greig’s Family Law team.

-If you are in immediate fear for your safety of the safety of a loved one, please contact the Police on 000.
+If you’re in immediate fear for your safety or the safety of a loved one, please contact the Police on 000.

 Share: